This information explains the causes, diagnosis, and treatment of neurogenic bladder.Back to top

 Neurogenic bladder is when your bladder isn’t working the way it should because of a brain, spinal cord, or nerve problem.
 These problems can affect the nerves of your bladder and your ability to urinate (pee).

 - Aren’t able to hold in their urine (pee).

 - Have to urinate many times during the day or night.

 - Feel they must urinate right away, but then aren’t able to.

 - Have incontinence (accidental leakage of urine from your bladder) because there is no feeling to urinate.

-- May experience urinary retention (the inability to completely empty out the bladder), which leads to urinary tract infections (UTIs).
+- May have urinary retention (not able to fully empty out the bladder).
+This leads to urinary tract infections (UTIs).